dynamsoft-docs/document-normalizer-docs/parameters/reference/quadrilateral-detection-modes.md

 # QuadrilateralDetectionModes

-`QuadrilateralDetectionModes` is a parameter to control how to detect quadrilateral on an image.
-It consisits of one or more modes, each mode represents a way to implement the detection.
+`QuadrilateralDetectionModes` controls the quadrilateral detection process on an image.
+It currently includes only one mode.

 ## Candidate Mode List